 Think it over.
 You may not need that card.
 If you rarely leave town, for example, what good is a frequent-flier card?

 7. Abruptly closing accounts

 Closing a credit card account — even if you’re doing so because it’s no longer useful to you — could negatively affect your credit score.
 That’s because closing an account affects your credit utilization ratio.
 That’s how the amount you owe compared with the amount of credit available to you.

 For more on the topic, check out “Should I Cancel My Credit Card?”

 8. Ignoring statements

-I’m not suggesting that you refrain from signing up for a card that will actually be of major benefit to your family (i.e., free travel and cash back).
-Just be sure that the annual fee won’t swallow up all the perks.
-And if you carry a balance on a rewards card, the higher interest rates these cards generally have will nullify the benefits.
+I’m not suggesting that you refrain from signing up for a card that will actually be of major benefit to your family, such as through travel perks or cash back.
+Just be sure the annual fee won’t swallow up all the perks.
+And if you carry a balance on a rewards card, the higher interest rates of these cards generally will nullify the benefits.

 10. Failing to read the fine print

-When you apply for a credit card, you are agreeing to take full responsibility for any legitimate charges made with the card.
-So you definitely can’t afford to ignore the disclosures.
+When you apply for a credit card, you agree to take full responsibility for any legitimate charges made with the card.
+So, you can’t afford to ignore the disclosures.

 Fortunately, even if you make a few mistakes along the way, credit can always be repaired over time.
-But it’s best to avoid these 10 credit card sins.
+Check out our credit restoration page for help with that.